 But I know different.
-I’ve been teaching this age group for over 15 years and I know they can be selfless, caring, passionate, and motivated.
+I’ve been teaching this age group for over 15 years.
+And I know they can be selfless, caring, passionate, and motivated.
 They have a deep sense of social justice and want to make the world a better place.
 They just need a little encouragement.

 Cedar was found as a baby deep in the Vermont woods.
 We flash forward to her sixth grade year and she couldn’t be more different than the other kids.
 She finds her first true friend and shares her forest home with him.
-He quickly discovers her secret and has to race to find a plan to save their sacred woods and his first friend before both are gone forever.
+He quickly discovers her secret and has to race to find a plan to save their sacred woods and his first friend before both disappear forever.

 Middle grade students need more choices and role models about how they can be in the world.
 There is not one singular story of a “tween.”
 We shouldn’t be in the business of limiting them, of forcing them into roles that they might not fit in to.